FAC9/READMES/oauth/jwts.md

 # What is a JWT?

 ## Abstract definition
-> A JSON Web Token (JWT) is a JSON object that is defined in RFC 7519 as a safe way to represent a set of
+> A JSON Web Token (JWT) is a JSON object that is defined in RFC 7519 as a safe way to represent and transmit a set of
 > information between two parties.
 The token is composed of a header, a payload, and a signature.

 ## JWT format